rtdaniella/m2_enedis/README.md

  # GreenTech Solutions

   GreenTech Solutions is a web application built with **Dash**, developed as part of a university project for Master 2 SISE students (Statistics and Computer Science for Data Science).
 The project is supervised by M. Sardellitti Anthony.
 The purpose of this application is to analyze and study the **Energy Performance Diagnosis (DPE)** of buildings in the **Rhône department (69)**, as well as to predict the total energy consumption of buildings.
-The data used comes from the **public API of the dataset: DPE Existing Buildings (since July 2021)**, available on the open data portal of [ADEME] (https://data.ademe.fr/datasets/dpe-v2-logements-existants).
+The data used comes from the **public API of the dataset: DPE Existing Buildings (since July 2021)**, available on the open data portal of [ADEME](https://data.ademe.fr/datasets/dpe-v2-logements-existants).

  ### Project Objectives:

  1. **Analysis of DPE and buildings**: